lammps/lammps/doc/src/Packages_list.rst

 contributing authors and written in a syntax and style consistent with the rest of LAMMPS.

-The "Examples" column is a sub-directory in the examples directory of the distribution which has one or more input scripts that use the package.
+The "Examples" column is a subdirectory in the examples directory of the distribution which has one or more input scripts that use the package.
 E.g. "peptide" refers to the examples/peptide directory; PACKAGES/atc refers
 to the examples/PACKAGES/atc directory.
 The "Lib" column indicates